Ontario Train Related Museums, Activities, etc

 Not currently open to the public, except specific open house dates (see www.eol.ca/~ianmc/shows).

-Displays and promotes the railway heritage of Niagara at various events, including their 2 annual Niagara Falls Model Railway Shows held on the first Sunday in March and the last Sunday in October, and the Niagara Falls Canada Day celebration.
+Displays and promotes the railway heritage of Niagara at various events, including their annual Niagara Falls Model Railway Show held on the last Sunday in October, and the Niagara Falls Canada Day celebration.

 Formerly the Niagara Falls Railway Museum.